How does the introduction of a new good or service create value i... | Study Prep in Pearson+

-How does the introduction of a new good or service create value in an economy?
+How does the introduction of a new good or service create value in terms of consumer surplus?

 A